35 Best Sites Like eBay To Sell and Buy Stuff

 12. Gumtree

-It is an excellent option if you’re looking to sell items locally.
-You don’t have to worry about shipping costs, and buyers can come to you to pick up the item.
+Gumtree is another alternative site to eBay.
+You should consider Gumtree, if you’re selling items locally.
+In this case, you don’t have to worry about shipping costs.
+Even the buyers can come to you to pick up the item.

 13. Reverb

-Reverb is a website specializing in selling musical instruments and equipment, but it can also be used for selling other items.
+Reverb is another online marketplace to sell musical instruments and equipments.
+However, it can also be used to sell other items.

 sell on Reverb